raguay/AlfredLibraryInHaskell/README.md

 This calls the **adItem** with the valid set to yes, and icon set to icon.png.

+**condAddItemTitle**

+This creates and XML item if the condition input is contained in the Title.

+**condAddItemBasicTitle**

+This uses **condAddItemTitle** to conditionally add an XML item based on the title with some of the parameters given default values.

+**condAddItemSubTitle**

+This creates and XML item if the condition input is contained in the Sub Title.

+**condAddItemBasicSubTitle**

+This uses **condAddItemSubTitle** to conditionally add an XML item based on the sub title with some of the parameters given default values.

 **getBundleID**

 This gets the Alfred Bundle ID form the workflow.